SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Benchmark Setup

-Full details on architectures, hyperparameters, training setup and normalization, as well as a breakdown of training times are included in \cref{app:experiments,app:model_architectures}.
+\textbf{Experimental Scale.} We perform an extensive sweep over the critical \ac{UDA} parameter $\lambda$ and average across four seeds, resulting in a total of $\mathbf{1,\!508}$ training runs (see \cref{tab:lambda_choices}).
+Details on architectures, hyperparameters, training setup and normalization, as well as a breakdown of training times are included in \cref{app:experiments,app:model_architectures}.

-\textbfp{Evaluation Metrics} For each dataset, we report the averaged \ac{RMSE} over all normalized output fields, as well as the averaged per field \ac{RMSE} values (computed on denormalized data) and the Euclidean error for deformation predictions.
+\textbfp{Evaluation Metrics} For each dataset, we report the \ac{nRMSE} averaged over all output fields, as well as the per field \ac{RMSE} values (on denormalized data), the Euclidean error for deformation predictions and the custom error metrics described in \crefrange{sec:rolling}{sec:heatsink}.
+Additionally we provide physics-based evaluation metrics for all datasets.
+These metrics are tailored to the underlying PDEs.
 Detailed metric definitions are provided in \cref{app:evaluation_metrics}.